What are riot control agents?

 - The effects of exposure to a riot control agent are usually short-lived (15–30 minutes) after the person has been removed from the source and decontaminated (cleaned off).

-Immediate signs and symptoms of exposure to a riot control agent
+What are the signs and symptoms of exposure to a riot control agent?

 People exposed to riot control agents may experience some or all of the following symptoms immediately after exposure: